rian39/notes/latour_down_2018.md

 there is nothing innovative, nothing more present, subtle, technical and artificial (in the positive sense of the words), nothing less rustic and rurual, nothing more creative, nothing more contemporary than to ngeotiate landing on some ground.
 53

-no progress will be made towards a 'politics of nature' as long as the same term is used to designate, for example, research in to terrestrial magnetisim, the classificatio of the 3.500 exoplanets that have been spotted to data, the detection of gravitational waves, the role of earthworms in soil areation, the raction of shpeherds in the Pyrenees to the reintroduction of bears, or the raction of bacteria in our intestines to our latest gastronomic overindulgence.
+no progress will be made towards a 'politics of nature' as long as the same term is used to designate, for example, research in to terrestrial magnetisim, the classificatio of the 3.500 exoplanets that have been spotted to data, the detection of gravitational waves, the role of earthworms in soil areation, the reaction of shpeherds in the Pyrenees to the reintroduction of bears, or the reaction of bacteria in our intestines to our latest gastronomic overindulgence.
 That nature is a real catch-all.
 73

 Redirecting attention from "nature" toward the Terrestrial might pt an end to the disonnect that has frozen political positions since the appearance of the climate threat and has imperiled the linking of the so-called social strugles with those we ecological.
 82